What is CHIPs DAR?

 Teens (13 year olds to High School Graduation)

 For teens, the transition from one culture to another is complex.
 They are grieving losses, wrestling with their identity and seeking to find their own place to fit.
 The goal of the week is to provide a safe place to process where they are in their journey and to validate their experiences and feelings.
 The modules are designed to help teens process their experiences, relationships, and feelings within complex transitions.

-No Program for Young Adult Children (18 years +)
+No Program for Young Adult Children (Those who have completed High School)